-A total of 14 locations were selected to be equipped with fixed cameras.
-These locations were selected based on the infrastructure elements present.
-Out of these 14 locations, seven were chosen for analysis based on the number of trips recorded by the fixed cameras along with the roadway configuration, as the purpose of the study was to concentrate on e-scooter interactions with other road users.
+A total of 14 locations were selected to equip with fixed cameras based on the infrastructure elements present.
+Of these 14 locations (Figure 2), seven were chosen for analysis based on the number of trips recorded by the fixed cameras and on the roadway configuration, as the purpose of the study was to concentrate on e-scooter interactions with other road users.
 The seven selected sites contained sidewalks, crosswalks, bike lanes, shared lanes, stop-sign-controlled intersections, and pedestrian areas.
-The selected fixed camera locations were Ambler Johnston Hall East-Wing, Burruss Hall, Kelly Hall, McComas Hall, Newman Library, Old Security Building, and Squires Student Center.
-A note of interest is that the camera view from Kelly and Old Security locations captures the same intersection from two different angles.
+The selected fixed camera locations were Ambler Johnston Hall East-Wing, Burruss Hall, Kelly Hall, McComas Hall, Newman Library, Old Security Building, and Squires Student Center (Figure 3 through Figure 9).
+A note of interest is that the camera views from the Kelly and Old Security locations capture the same intersection from two different angles.
 The details for each location and the exact camera views for each location are shown below.

 Figure 2.
-Number of trips captured at each fixed camera location (Orange indicated selected sites while maroon indicates dropped sites).
+Bar graph.
+Number of trips captured at each fixed camera location (orange indicates selected sites and maroon indicates dropped sites).

 Figure 3.
+Photo.
 Camera view at Ambler Johnston Hall East-Wing location.

 Figure 4.
+Photo.
 Camera view at Kelly Hall location.

 Figure 5.
+Photo.
 Camera view at Burruss Hall location.

 Figure 6.
+Photo.
 Camera view at Old Security Building location.

 Figure 7.
+Photo.
 Camera view at Squires Student Center location.

 Figure 8.
+Photo.
 Camera view at McComas Hall location.

 Figure 9.
+Photo.
 Camera view at Newman Library location.

 For each camera location, infrastructure elements were color coded similarly to the example in Figure 10.
-The color coding allows the data reductionists to identify some infrastructure variables more accurately and allows us to understand how e-scooters interact with different infrastructure elements better.
+The color coding allows the data reductionists to identify some infrastructure variables more accurately and allows the research team to better understand how e-scooters interact with different infrastructure elements.

 Figure 10.
+Photo with color labels.
 Color-coded infrastructure elements at camera location Ambler Johnston Hall East-Wing.